gerland-group/brazier_press/README.md

 ### Output
-The following output files are generated after execution of `shape`:
+The following output files are generated after execution of `brazier`:

-- `./minim_coords.dat`:  Coordinate at the target pressure.
 - `./press/X_press.dat`: Coordinates for each step of pressurization.
+- `./brazier/X_brazier.dat`: Coordinates for each step of bending at the given pressure.
+These are the main files to analyse.
+- `./summary/minim_coords_press.dat`:  Coordinate at the target pressure prior to bending.
+- `./summary/minim_coords_press.dat`:  Coordinate at the target pressure at the end of the bending routine.
 - `./summary/pressures.dat`: Pressures in each step.
+- `./summary/bent_angles.dat`: Imposed bent angles for each step.
-- `./summary/output.dat`: Summaary of mechanical and mesh parameters employed.
+- `./summary/output.dat`: Summary of mechanical, geometrical, and simulation parameters employed.
-- `./helix/main_helix_vertexes.dat`: Indices of the verticies defining the main helix (layer zero)
-- `./helix/helix_vertexes.dat`: Every index involved in the reinforced area
+- `./lids/*.dat`: The files in this folder indicate the edges, triangles, and vertices that belong to the right or left lid of the tube.